 APSB05029U Elective course - Psychosocial Job Stress and Chronic Disease

-Can psychosocial conditions at work cause disease?
+Can social conditions at work cause disease?
 What are the mechanisms?
-How do we assess and quantify psychosocial conditions and their effects?
-How can we intervene against job stress?
+How do we assess and quantify social conditions and their effects?
+How do adverse psychosocial conditions affect the employees?
 These and other questions are the topics for the course.
-The course is interdisciplinary, and will introduce commonly used models of work-related stress, as well as broadly applicable methods for measuring the physiological effects of stress on the body.
-These methods are useful in understanding the effects of job stress and psychosocial stressors on health and wellbeing, with applications for cardiovascular disease (CVD), depression, metabolic illness, and other chronic diseases.
-The course includes both structured lectures that introduce and review various concepts and methods, and group work were where students are encouraged to engage with fellow students and researchers.
-These lectures and group work cover topics such as models of psychosocial job stress, mechanisms between psychosocial job stress and health, critical discussion of the association between job stress and chronic diseases, and job stress interventions.
+The course is inter_disciplinary, and will introduce commonly used models of work-related stress, as well as broadly applicable methods for measuring the physiological effects of stress on the body.
+These methods are useful in understanding the effects of job stress and social stressors on health and wellbeing, with applications for cardiovascular disease (CVD), depression, metabolic illness, musculoskeletal pain, and asthma.
+The course includes both structured lectures that introduce and review various concepts and methods, and workshops where students are encouraged to engage with fellow students and researchers from the National Research Centre for the Working Environment (NRCWE).
+These workshops will cover topics such as job stress measurement, cardiovascular monitoring of stress response, and linkages between job stress biomarkers and chronic diseases.

 The goal of elective courses is an expansion or an additional perspective upon the psychological field.
 This is achieved through theoretical or empirical engagement in themes within or related to the psychological science.
 Elective courses can be taken in the Department of Psychology or in other departments.

 Registration period for Danish students: May 15 - June 1

 Registration period for International students: June 1 - 15

 International students can find information on course registration and deadlines at psychology.ku.dk.

 - 5 ECTS

 - Written assignment, one weekOne-week assignment